6 Best Yoga Asanas To Reduce Belly Fat: Women Over 50

 Working on your abdominal muscles is the best way for you to return to having a flat stomach.
 Imagine looking great in those figure hugging jeans again thanks to your yoga practice.

-Yoga to reduce belly fat is not only good for the body but also the mind and breath and brings all three together in a harmony which brings confidence, peace, strength and focus to those practicing it.
+Using yoga poses to reduce belly fat is not only good for the body but also the mind and breath and brings all three together in a harmony which brings confidence, peace, strength and focus to those practicing it.

 - Of course as with anything to do with reducing belly fat it is important to eat a healthy wholefood diet.
 Below are my best tips for losing belly fat